 Iger had officially joined Disney’s senior management team in 1996 as chairman of the ABC Group; in 1999 he was named president of Walt Disney International.
 The following January, Iger was named Disney’s president and chief operating officer.

 Things were looking up for Disney at the time of Iger’s promotion, as ABC had scored recent hits with Lost and Desperate Housewives and its movie division had showed strong results.
 From the time his succession was announced, Iger worked to give Disney’s various business units more autonomy.
 Seeing the enormous potential of advances in technology and new media, Iger also made it a priority to guide Disney into the future of entertainment.
-Less than two weeks after he officially took over as CEO on October 1, 2005, Iger announced a deal that made Disney- and ABC-owned TV show episodes available through Apple Computer’s online iTunes store.
+Less than two weeks after he officially took over as CEO on October 1, 2005, Iger announced a deal that made Disney and ABC-owned TV show episodes available through iTunes.
 Rivals such as NBC and CBS hastened to follow suit and provide their programs for iTunes or on-demand viewing.